Hotel Nacional de Cuba: Post-Cuban Revolution

 Following the Cuban Revolution in January 1959, Havana's casinos were briefly shut down, but were quickly reopened after protests by casino workers left out of work.
 The Nacional suffered heavy financial losses in the months that followed, and as a direct result, the Intercontinental Hotels division of PanAm reported a net loss of $154,000 in 1959, after reporting a profit of $200,000 in 1958.
 Fidel Castro nationalized the hotel in June 1960, seizing it from Intercontinental Hotels, which resulted in the hotel chain posting a net loss of $71,000 in 1960.
 Castro finally closed the casino in October 1960, almost two years after his overthrow of Batista.

 During the Cuban Missile Crisis, anti-aircraft guns were set up on the site of the Santa Clara Battery and an extensive series of tunnels were built under the property, which are now open to the public on guided tours.

 After years of neglect due to the reduction in tourism following the revolution, the hotel was mainly used to accommodate visiting diplomats and foreign government officials.
 The collapse of the USSR in 1991 forced the Cuban communist party, anxious for foreign exchange reserves, to reopen Cuba to tourists.

+In September 1997, the hotel was the target of a bomb attack.
+The action was intended to hit tourism.

+In 2017 the hotel was one of several sites of a suspected acoustic attack against American diplomats, described as "Havana syndrome".
+Reports of piercing, high-pitched noises and inexplicable ailments were investigated, but a source of the phenomenon was never definitively determined.